 The Faith Quilts Project is the brainchild of quilt maker Clara Wainwright who has directed over 40 collaborative quilt-making projects in the past 14 years.
 She was inspired to start the project after viewing a PBS Frontline program in Sept.
 2002 entitled, “Faith and Doubt at Ground Zero.”
 (7)

 Wainwright founded the project as a secular non-profit, though she has done an impressive job of recruiting quilt designers from a truly diverse range of faith backgrounds, from Evangelical to Pagan.
 Thus, while the quilts represent the faith journeys of a wide variety of faiths, the leadership and main coordination of the project is not inspired by or directly organized by religious or ethnic minority organizations.

-The 56 collaborative quilts expressing the deeply-held religious beliefs of various Boston communities will be on display at the Boston Center for the Arts’ Cyclorama April 6-10, 2006.
-They will then be on display in April at the Boston Public Library, the Great Hall in Codman Square (Dorchester), the Museum of the National Center for Afro-American Artists, Cloud Place (youth quilts), and at a site at Harvard yet to be determined.
-Some quilts have already been on display at the Peabody Essex Museum in Salem as a part of a 9/11 commemoration in fall of 2005.
+The 56 collaborative quilts expressing the deeply-held religious beliefs of various Boston communities were on display at the Boston Center for the Arts’ Cyclorama April 6-10, 2006.
+They were then on display in April at the Boston Public Library, the Great Hall in Codman Square (Dorchester), the Museum of the National Center for Afro-American Artists, Cloud Place (youth quilts), and at a site at Harvard.
+Some quilts had already been on display at the Peabody Essex Museum in Salem as a part of a 9/11 commemoration in fall of 2005.

-The Public Conversations Project will facilitate conversations sparked by the quilts at the exhibit, taking the impact of a striking visual display one step deeper.
+The Public Conversations Project facilitated conversations sparked by the quilts at the exhibit, taking the impact of a striking visual display one step deeper.

 The Project offers a well-funded, high-profile and creative invitation for dialogue about faith through the visual art of over fifty quilts depicting individual faith journeys.
 Over $150,000 has been raised for the quilting materials.
 (8)